Rainbow Falls Color Palette + Lettering Inspiration. Grab the free color palette, check out the lettering pieces I created and make some of your own!

 I think the point is to be patient with yourself and trust that you picked the right lane.
 You’ll progress at your own pace but staying in your own lane will usually end up getting you to where you want to go the fastest.

-✒️ I used varies brushes from my Procreate Brush Bundles for this piece.
-Mixed lettering is one of my favorite styles to play with, and one of my signature styles.
+✒️ I used various brushes from my Procreate Brush Bundles for this piece.
+Mixed lettering is one of my favorite styles to play with and one of my signature styles.
 You can check out my blog post on How to Create Mixed Lettering Styles for more detail on how I create pieces in this style.

 Tip: I turned some of my hand-lettering Procreate Stamp Brushes for the serif and sans serif letters to speed up my workflow!

 Side note: I can’t remember exactly which episode it was because I’ve been binging on the first season (from last year).
 I get a lot out of it as a woman, a mom, a creative, and a business owner.
 I highly recommend adding it to your Podcast playlist and starting at the beginning.

 Rainbow Falls Color Palette Piece Seven

 My favorite time of year is here! ???
 This piece was an update of a piece I did a few years back.